 There are typically two ratings to determine the effectiveness of carbon filters.
 They are as follows:

 Nominal Filter rating – a filter that will remove 85% of the particles of a specified size (in microns) and larger.
-A filter rated at 1 micron will remove 85% of particles that are 1 micron or larger.
+A filter with a nominal rating at 1 micron will remove 85% of particles that are 1 micron or larger.

 Absolute Filter rating – a filter that will remove 99.9% of particles of a specified size (in microns) and larger.
-A filter rated at 1 micron will remove virtually all particles 1 micron or larger.
+An absolute rated filter at 1 micron will remove virtually all particles 1 micron or larger.

-Carbon filtration can help remove harmful chemicals from your water and H2O Care can install an under-sink water filter, whole house water filter, an under-counter water filter or any other solution that will solve your specific situation.
+Carbon filtration can help remove harmful chemicals from your water and H2O Care can install a whole house water filter, an under-counter water filter or any other solution that will solve your specific situation.
 Give us a call at (800) 539-1100 or contact us here.